pacelliv/hardhat-deploy-tutorial/README.md

 This new directory contains `deployments/goerli/Token.json` which contains useful information about your deployed contract, such as address, abi, and the solidity input used to create it.

-### Verifying your contract
+### Verifying your smart contract

-If you check in the `Contract` of your recently deployed contract in Etherscan, you will see the ByteCode of your contract, not the actual code.
-To ready your contract it needs to be verified.
+If you check in the `Contract` tab of your recently deployed contract in Etherscan, you will see the ByteCode of your contract, but not the actual code.
+You need to verify the contract in order to be readable.

-Verifying your contract is important because it allows people to know if the product your contract is claiming to offer is authentic, also a verified contract allows people to know if it's safe to interact with a contract.
+Due to the immutable nature of blockchains, any bugs or errors will become permanent once published and could lead to huge economic losses.
+To avoid such problems verification is required to check the correctness and security of the smart contract, and it allows people to know if the product your contract is claiming to offer is authentic.

-You can verify your contract with sourcify, Etherscan or both.
-To be able to verify from Etherscan you're going to need a Api key, you can get one [here](https://etherscan.io/apis) for **free**.
+You can verify your contract with Sourcify, Etherscan or both if you like.

 For sourcify you can run the following command: